 Lack of time is actually lack of priorities.

-Solution: identify few critical tasks that contribute most to income and schedule them with very short and clear deadlines.
+Solution: identify the few critical tasks that contribute most to income and schedule them with very short and clear deadlines.

 “Love of bustle is not industry” – Seneca